David Bradley (English actor)

-A character actor, Bradley's screen roles include parts in Our Friends in the North, the Three Flavours Cornetto trilogy and After Life.
-He has made several appearances as the First Doctor in Doctor Who, having portrayed the role's originator, William Hartnell, in the docudrama An Adventure in Space and Time.
+A character actor, Bradley has notably acted in Our Friends in the North, the Three Flavours Cornetto trilogy and After Life.
+For Broadchurch, Bradley won the 2014 British Academy Television Award for Best Supporting Actor.
+He has made several appearances as the First Doctor in Doctor Who, having portrayed the role's originator, William Hartnell, in the TV biopic An Adventure in Space and Time.
+In 2021, he received an Annie Award for Best Voice Actor in a Television Series for his work as Merlin in Guillermo del Toro's animated Netflix series Tales of Arcadia.

 An alumnus of the Royal Shakespeare Company, Bradley is also an established stage actor, with a career that includes a Laurence Olivier Award for his role in a production of King Lear and appearing in the Harold Pinter play No Man's Land at the Duke of York's Theatre in the West End.

 Early life

-Bradley was born in York, where he attended the Catholic St George's Secondary Modern School, where he was a member of the choir.
+Bradley was born in York, where he attended the Catholic St George's Secondary Modern School, now All Saints Catholic School, and was a member of its choir.
 He first performed on stage in musical productions, as a member of a youth club and with the Rowntree Youth Theatre.
 Upon leaving school, he completed a five-year apprenticeship with the optical instruments maker Cooke, Troughton & Simms and remained with the firm until 1966, when he moved to London to train as an actor at the Royal Academy of Dramatic Art.